-• Weeks 1-6 The draft Planning Scheme shall be advertised, circulated to the Minister and the prescribed bodies and put on public display for 6 weeks, during which time members of the public are invited to make written submissions and observations.
+- Weeks 1-6 The draft Planning Scheme shall be advertised, circulated to the Minister and the prescribed bodies and put on public display for 6 weeks, during which time members of the public are invited to make written submissions and observations.

-• Weeks 7-18 Within 12 weeks of giving notice of the scheme, a Manager's Report shall be prepared on any submissions or observations received during the public display period, and submitted to the Elected Members of the Local Authority for their consideration.
-Within 6 weeks of the submission of the Manager's Report, the Elected Members decide by
+- Weeks 7-18 Within 12 weeks of giving notice of the scheme, a Manager's Report shall be prepared on any submissions or observations received during the public display period, and submitted to the Elected Members of the Local Authority for their consideration.
+Within 6 weeks of the submission of the Manager's Report, the Elected Members decide by resolution to:

+- > Make the Planning Scheme

+- > Vary the Planning Scheme

-Not to make the Planning Scheme
+- > Not to make the Planning Scheme